macindoe/PocketPilot-Sol/README.md

 # Solar-UAV-prototype
 UTS Spring Studios 2021 project

-hello I am an edit
+hello I am an old edit
+this is a new edit